TanStack/query/docs/eslint/eslint-plugin-query.md

 ---
 id: eslint-plugin-query
-title: Eslint Plugin Query
+title: ESLint Plugin Query
 ---

-TanStack Query comes with its own EsLint plugin.
+TanStack Query comes with its own ESLint plugin.
 This plugin is used to enforce best practices and to help you avoid common mistakes.

 ## Installation